AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/usage.md

 >[!WARNING]
 >
->We strongly recommend testing all patches in a staging or development environment before deploying to production.
-We also strongly recommend backing up your data before applying a patch.
+>It is a best practice to test all patches in a staging or development environment before deploying to production.
+It is also recommended to back up your data before applying a patch.
 See [Back up and roll back the file system](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-backup.html).

 To revert a single patch, run the following command where `MAGETWO-XXXX` is the patch ID specified in the status table: